sgeos/sgeos.github.io/_posts/2022-10-04-getting-started-with-rust-on-playdate.markdown

 date:   2022-10-04 18:23:42 +0000
 categories: gamedev playdate rust
 ---
-The [Panic Playdate][playdate] is a tiny, just for fun indie game console.
+The [Panic Playdate][playdate] is a tiny, just-for-fun indie game console.
 [Rust][rust] is a drop-in replacement for C that is fast and memory safe.
 This post will discuss getting started with the Panic Playdate using Rust.
-It is a followup to my post on
+It is a follow-up to my post on
 [getting started with Playdate][playdate-getting-started].

 [crank][crank] and [crankstart][crankstart] will be used because they are